liam-fletcher1/liam-fletcher1/README.md

 <li>
 💻  Linux certified!
 <li>
-🌍 I enjoy photography and taking photos outdoors!
+🌍 I enjoy photography and video games!

 <!--
 **liam-fletcher1/liam-fletcher1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.